aws/aws-cdk/packages/@aws-cdk/aws-redshift/README.md

 A default database named `default_db` will be created in the cluster.
 To change the name of this database set the `defaultDatabaseName` attribute in the constructor properties.

+By default, the cluster will not be publicly accessible.
+Depending on your use case, you can make the cluster publicly accessible with the `publiclyAccessible` property.

 ### Connecting

 To control who can access the cluster, use the `.connections` attribute.
 Redshift Clusters have